PulkitAggarwal-Git/CNS-Project/README.md

 # Citation

-If you use this project or the original NeuroScope methodology, please cite the original paper:
+If you use this project, please cite the original paper:

 ```bibtex
 @inproceedings{wu2025neuroscope,